This Salmon Fusilli is simply a perfect pasta dish.

 - 1 teaspoon drained capers

-- 3 tablespoons sour cream (light is ok)
+- 3 tablespoons sour cream (light is okay)

 - Cook fusilli in boiling salted water according to package directions.
 Drain and set aside.

-- On a medium-high setting, heat a nonstick skillet.
+- On a medium-high setting, heat a large nonstick skillet.
 Toss the salmon in flour to coat very lightly.
 Heat the butter and oil in the skillet.
 When the butter melts, add the salmon and stir to coat with butter.
 Add the mushrooms and shallots to the pan.
 Toss gently.
 Sprinkle with salt and pepper.
-Add the white wine, 2 tablespoons of the Pernod, lemon juice, tarragon, capers and broth.
+Add the white wine, lemon juice, tarragon, capers and broth.
 Cook, stirring gently until well-blended.
-Stir in sour cream, Worcestershire and remaining tablespoon of Pernod.
+Stir in sour cream and Worcestershire.
 Taste and adjust seasoning, as needed.

 - Add fusilli and toss gently.
-Garnish with lemon wedges and serve immediately.
+Divide into two servings and serve immediately.